dmilkovski/Simple-Snake-Game-With-Data-Structure-Queue/README.md

 # Simple-Snake-Game-With-Data-Structure-Queue
-This project implements the linear structure of the data queue.
+This project realize the linear structure data - queue.
 And by using this structure creates a popular snake game.